 - Known and clear channels of communication

 While the first two are relatively easy to structure and even communicate, the last two are much softer, and no single strategy session can nail them.
-You have to be very deliberate in creating them and be aware that these take a long time to develop, propagate, and maintain.
+You have to be very deliberate in creating those and be aware that these take a long time to develop, propagate, and maintain.
 So how do you do that?
 All of these are are benefits of team building.

-Make team building a company priority
+Make the team building a company priority

 It doesn’t have to be a top priority, but unless you, as the CEO, push to make sure it happens, the chances are it would fade out and not grow bottom-up.
-Discuss team building plans in management reviews and verify that your leadership team has some KPIs to reflect it.
+Discuss team-building plans in management reviews and verify that your leadership team has some KPIs to reflect it.

 Create a team building calendar

 Like your content marketing calendar and your release schedule, you need to create a team-building calendar.
 It should reflect activities both for small teams and the whole company to make sure that you are continually holding the ball in the air.